Las Vegas Tourist Injury Attorneys

-If you recently visited Las Vegas and were hurt while visiting or you’re still there and injured, contact Breyer Law Offices, P.C., at (702) 380-8000.
+If you recently visited Las Vegas and were hurt while visiting or you’re still there and injured, contact The Husband & Wife Law Team, at (702) 380-8000.
 Mark Breyer is an experienced personal injury attorney licensed to work in Nevada and can help you get the compensation you deserve.
 Call us today.

 - Tour Bus Accidents in Las Vegas - What You Need to Know to be Safe

 - Las Vegas Car Accidents Involving Out-of-State Drivers